 Watch your Opt-Ins

-Managing multiple blogs in one account can be tricky when it comes to opt-in consent.
-Remember that a subscriber opted in to a particular blog, not all blogs.
-They must consent before receiving any email from your other blog.
-Even if it's an accident, any unwanted email is considering spam, and can impact your engagement rates and account reputation going forward.
+Managing multiple audiences in one account can be tricky when it comes to opt-in consent.
+Remember that a subscriber opted in to specific content, not all content.
+Subscribers must consent before receiving any email from your other area of interest.
+Even if it's sent by accident, any unwanted email is spam and can impact your engagement rates and sender reputation.

 Best Practice: An Account for Every Distinct Audience

 A fresh account for every distinct audience is the best practice and our advice.
 It allows you to avoid the obstacles outlined above.
-Please keep in mind that, because we don't advise running email marketing for multiple audiences, we cannot provide any support to doing so beyond this article.
+Please keep in mind that, beyond this article, we cannot provide any additional support to running email marketing for multiple audiences in a single account, because we don't specifically advise doing so.

 Questions?